Weight loss after six weeks using Nutrient Optimiser

 - endurance athlete/bulking.

-Participants were given the opportunity to enter a free challenge between 2 January 2019 and 10 February 2019, focusing on weight loss and blood sugar management.
+Participants were given the opportunity to enter a free challenge between 2 January and 10 February 2019, with a particular focus on weight loss and blood sugar management.

 Participants aiming to lose weight were provided with a meal plan optimised for nutrient density and satiety.
 Participants whose primary goal was to reduce blood sugar used a lower insulin load meal plan.